 Fredrik Johansson's website

-I'm interested in the theory and implementation of fast algorithms for arbitrary-precision arithmetic, polynomial arithmetic, and computation of special functions.
-More broadly, I'm interested in computational mathematics and computational science.
+I'm interested in arbitrary-precision arithmetic, polynomial arithmetic, and computation of special functions.

 I'm currently a PhD student in symbolic computation at RISC in Hagenberg, Austria, where I'm a member of Peter Paule's Algorithmic Combinatorics group (my advisor is Manuel Kauers).
 My page at RISC contains some more information.
 I was born in Sweden and obtained my MSc in engineering physics from Chalmers in 2010.